aristoteleo/dynamo-release/README.md

 In the following, you can see python snippets that highlight each of the main steps in dynamo.

 Surely the first step in applying dynamo is to load some datasets of interests.
-Dynamo uses [AnnData](https://anndata.readthedocs.io/en/latest/) as its container so you can load loom file, h5 or h5ad, etc. files that generated from Kallisto + bustool, velocyto, scanpy or even 10x cellranger (because dynamo can be reduced as a regular scRNA-seq analysis toolkit) via `read_loom`, `read_h5`, `read_h5ad`.
+Dynamo uses [AnnData](https://anndata.readthedocs.io/en/latest/) as its container so you can load loom, h5 or h5ad, etc. files that generated from Kallisto + bustool, velocyto, scanpy or even 10x cellranger (because dynamo can be reduced as a regular scRNA-seq analysis toolkit) via `read_loom`, `read_h5`, `read_h5ad`.
 Dynamo also provides a function (`read_NASC_seq`) to load output files from the [NASC-seq pipeline](https://github.com/sandberg-lab/NASC-seq) that applied to single cell based SLAM-seq experiments.
 If you want to learn protein velocity, you should then attach the protein abundance data to the `.obsm` attribute of the `AnnData` object via the `protein` key.